-Field Presence Contents policyIdentifier MUST One of the following policy identifiers: A Reserved Certificate Policy Identifier NOT RECOM- MENDED anyPolicy NOT RECOM- MENDED Any other identifier NOT RECOM- MENDED If present, MUST be defined by the CA and documented by the CA in its Certificate Policy and/or Certification Practice Statement. policyQualifiers NOT RECOM- MENDED If present, MUST contain only permitted policyQualifiers from the table below.
-Qualifier ID Presence Field Type Contents id-qt-cps (OID: 1.3.6.1.5.5.7.2.1) МАҮ IA5String The HTTP or HTTPS URL for the Issuing CA's Certificate Policies, Certification Practice Statement, Relying Party Agreement, or other pointer to online policy information provided by the Issuing CA. Any other qualifier MUST NOT - -
+Field Presence Contents policyIdentifier MUST One of the following policy identifiers: A Reserved Certificate Policy Identifier NOT RECOMMENDED anyPolicy NOT RECOMMENDED Any other identifier NOT RECOMMENDED If present, MUST be defined by the CA and documented by the CA in its Certificate Policy and/or Certification Practice Statement. policyQualifiers NOT RECOMMENDED If present, MUST contain only permitted policyQualifiers from the table below.
+Qualifier ID Pres sence Field Type Contents id-qt-cps (OID: MA 1.3.6.1.5.5.7.2.1) Y IA5String The HTTP or HTTPS URL for the Issuing CA's Certificate Policies, Certification Practice Statement, Relying Party Agreement, or other pointer to online policy information provided by the Issuing CA. Any other qualifier MU NOT - anyPolicy policy can reduce this risk, but add to client processing complexity and interoperability issues.